offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To edit an existing sketch, select the sketch in the Model pane or 3D viewport, then use toolbar button 4 and select Edit Sketch.
+To edit an existing sketch_FC, select the sketch_FC in the Model pane or 3D viewport, then use toolbar button 4 and select Edit Sketch_FC.

 `{ref} https://wiki.freecad.org/Sketcher_EditSketch`